 Cell phones need to be kept in backpacks during the day.
 They are a distraction and a potential safety issue.

 All clothing, helmets, backpacks and any other belongings should be labeled with the camper’s name.
 We encourage campers not to bring other valuables to camp.

-Summer Camp registration is refundable for any reason if made within 30 days of registration (e.g, by March 1 if registration is made on February 1).
-A 20% administrative fee will however be charged for each session from which a camper withdraws.
+Summer Camp registration is partially refundable for any reason if made within 30 days of registration (e.g, by March 1 if registration is made on February 1).
+However, no refunds will be made for any registration made after April 30. except medical refunds.
+A 20% administrative fee will be charged for each session from which a camper withdraws.
 No credits will be given for future classes at RCPHC.